CutestHamster/alieninvasion/README.md

 See the following link for details: https://www.pygame.org/wiki/GettingStarted#Pygame%20Installation

+Alternatively you can install pygame by downloading requirements.txt and running 'pip -r requirements.txt' from command line

 Change the settings to your liking in settings.py

 alien_invasion.py contains the main game so run that from command line (eg. python3 alien_invasion.py)